lakehq/sail/README.md

 ### Running the Spark Connect Server

-Use the following commands to build and run the Spark Connect server powered by the framework.
+Use the following commands to build and run the Spark Connect server powered by Sail.

 ```bash
 scripts/spark-tests/run-server.sh